firlast/wsblib/README.md

 ## Installation

-You can use the PIP package manager to install `WSBLib`...
+You can use the PIP package manager to install `WSBLib`:

 ```
 pip install wsblib